griffithlab/genviz.org/_posts/0004-02-01-DifferentialExpression.md

 rawCounts <- rawCounts[,unique(rownames(sampleData))]
 all(colnames(rawCounts) == rownames(sampleData))

-# order the tissue types so that it is: normal sample -> primary tumor -> metastatic tumor
+# order the tissue types so that it is sensible and make sure the control sample is first: normal sample -> primary tumor -> metastatic tumor
 sampleData$tissueType <- factor(sampleData$tissueType, levels=c("normal-looking surrounding colonic epithelium", "primary colorectal cancer", "metastatic colorectal cancer to the liver"))

 # create the DEseq2DataSet object